RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/support.md

 Remember to enter the channel as #ltsp!

 ##Twitter
-You can also drop me a tweet.
-My twitter name is [@gbaman1](https://twitter.com/gbaman1).
+You can also drop a tweet to the project twitter account  [@RaspiLTSP](https://twitter.com/RaspiLTSP).